 Effective Preaching: Homily Preparation

-A workshop based on the Boston College resource Touchstones for Preaching.
-It is designed for ordained and lay preachers to explore how to craft an engaging homily and to share tips on how to cultivate the habits needed to compose and deliver weekly homilies.
+Based on the Boston College resource Touchstones for Preaching, this course is designed for ordained and lay preachers to explore how to craft an engaging homily and to share tips on how to cultivate the habits needed to compose and deliver weekly homilies.

-- A study aid written by Dr. Barbara Radtke that guides participants through the course material
+- A study guide written by Dr. Barbara Radtke that guides participants through the course material.

 - Participants have access 24 hours/ 7 days a week to the course's password-protected web site.